-In September of 2016, CCL completed its inaugural public bond offering raising US\$ 500 million.
+In September of 2016, the Company completed its inaugural unregistered Rule 144A private bond offering raising US\$500 million.
 Ratings were provided by Moody's Investors Services ("Moody's") and S&P Global ("S&P") in accordance with their customary fee arrangements for an initial rating and on-going monitoring.
 As at the date of this Annual Information Form, the following ratings were assigned: